Handling IRS Audits – Mistakes On Return By Your CPA

 COMPLETE IRS & TAX REPRESENTATION

-It’s common to assume that when you hire a Certified Public Accountant (CPA) that your taxes are going to be error free.
+It’s common to assume that when you hire a Certified Public Accountant (CPA), your taxes are going to be error-free.
 In a large majority of cases, your taxes will be safe in the hands of a CPA.
-But what happens when you are notified of an error or you discover an error that costs you hundreds or thousands?
-In this article, Jeffrey Anton Collins, your tax consultant, will be sharing how to handle a mistake on your tax returns that result in an IRS audit.
+But what happens when you are notified of an error or discover an error that costs you hundreds or thousands?
+In this article, Jeffrey Anton Collins, your tax consultant, will be sharing how to handle mistakes on your tax returns that result in an IRS audit.
 Remember, one of the biggest mistakes you can make when dealing with the IRS is to ignore them.
 They will find a way to get the money they believe is owed to them — especially if it exceeds $100,000.

 What To Do About Tax Return Errors By Your CPA